Denman Island Housing Project (Phase 2) – Engagement on Key Themes

 What is Cluster Housing?

-Cluster housing allows several small homes—either attached or detached—to be grouped together on one lot without subdividing the land.
-This can reduce the overall development footprint, making more efficient use of space and infrastructure.
+Cluster housing groups several small homes, attached or detached, on one lot without subdividing the land.
+This reduces development footprint and improves space and infrastructure efficiency.

 Are Cluster Homes Allowed on Denman?

 Denman’s current Official Community Plan (OCP) supports rezoning for affordable, multi-unit housing.
-Including “cluster housing” in the OCP could make the process clearer and faster by eliminating the need for OCP amendments and providing specific guidelines.
+Including “cluster housing” in the OCP could make the process clearer and faster by eliminating the need for OCP amendments and providing specific guidelines or criteria.

 Why Consider Cluster Housing?